shamruk/trello-api-proxy/TASKS.md

 List with completed tasks is called "Done"
-You should usually take tasks from ToDo list unless told otherwise When task completed: add summary comment (include steps taken) and mark as completed Next task refers to first task in "ToDo" list
+You should usually take tasks from ToDo list unless told otherwise When task completed: add summary comment (include steps taken) and mark as completed Next task refers to first non-complted task in "ToDo" list